mnlipp/VM-Operator/webpages/vm-operator/index.md

 ![Overview picture](index-pic.svg)

-The goal of this project is to provide easy to use and flexible components for running Qemu based VMs in Kubernetes pods.
+The goal of this project is to provide an easy to use and flexible solution for running Qemu/KVM based VMs in Kubernetes pods.

 The image used for the VM pods combines Qemu and a control program for starting and managing the Qemu process.
 This application is called